kstange/MerchantPlus/README.md

 ## Forever Support

-World of Warcraft: Forever uses the same interfaces as Retail, so it is _fully supported_.
+World of Warcraft: Forever has the same interface features as Retail, so it is _fully supported_.

 ## Classic Support